ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/Container.rst

 The user should now see the ``Land-DA_workflow`` and ``jedi-bundle`` directories in the ``$LANDDAROOT`` directory.

 Because of a conda conflict between the container and the host system, it is best to load rocoto separately instead of using workflow files found in the ``modulefiles`` directory.
+Note that some modules need to be loaded or a path appended before running the following command.
+Check the ``modulefiles/wflow_<platform>.lua`` to see if that is the case.
+For Gaea, this path needs to be loaded first ``/ncrc/proj/epic/rocoto/modulefiles/``.

 .. code-block:: console